Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 The opening melody is reminiscent of some of the figuration in the slow movement of the harpsichord concert in A (e.g. bars 9-11) and, indeed, in the same key.
 It is set out in persistently balanced four-bar phrases, perhaps another indication of the pedestrian nature of the text.

 The bass recitative sets a fairly long slab of text as, indeed did that for tenor.
-But nowhere here do we find Bach returning to his ‘hybrid’ experiments with alternating chorale and recitative phrases.
+But nowhere here do we find Bach returning to his ′hybrid′ experiments alternating chorale/arioso with recitative phrases.
 This, allied to the fact that he makes so little of such imagery as is placed at his disposal, may be another indication of his composing this work under pressure.
 The text does, in fact, contain references to the terrified and despairing spirit and the Blood of the Lamb, but Bach sets an indifferent secco line without even calling upon the available oboes for colour or support.
 The mood is restrained and calm throughout, the accounting procedures remaining with us as the payment of debts and gifts to the poor are listed.
-One cannot feel that Bach was fully engaged by neither the given text,or his resultant music.
+One cannot feel that Bach was fully engaged by neither the given text, or his resultant music.
+This is the more surprising since textually this movement is the key-stone of the cantata, Here fears are allayed and debts are disposed of through the Lamb's blood and the love of Christ.

-One tonal point of interest is the movement from minor (the basic mode of all movements) to major mode which seems to prepare us for a somewhat more optimistic and passionate penultimate movement.
+One tonal point of interest is the movement from minor (the basic mode of all movements) to major mode which might seem to prepare us for a somewhat more optimistic and passionate penultimate movement.
 But even the duet, somewhat surprisingly, remains rooted in the minor.

 Yet again one does not find Bach as emotionally engaged to the extent we have observed in many of the superb duets composed for the second cycle.
 Nevertheless, this aria injects a much-needed element of passion into what has been, at least since the opening movement, a rather listless text.
 It is an exhortation to break free from Mammon′s bonds, to disperse goodness without and to build a secure abode in heaven for that time when all earthly goods have returned to dust.
 One imagines that, given the space and incentive, Bach might have conceived a magnificent three or four-section chorus from this stanza.
 But instead, he delivers a duet which is concise, almost to the point of terseness.
 There is no obbligato instrument and, despite the temporary lightening of mood at the mention of our secure place in Heaven, no real middle section.